TAP-GGC/CandyCatch/README.md

 ## About

 Candy Catch is a 2-player competitive item catching game that uses Scratch.
 Players will learn about 'if-then' and 'while' statements.
+The workshop strives to captivate students' interests toward the IT field by teaching them these basic programming concepts through a fun and interractive game developement proccess.

 ## Description
 * Difficulty: Easy